muratk3n/thirdwave/en/README.md

 ---

-"RONN Motor Group, today announced the anticipated 2022 release of its new Hydrogen Fuel Cell SUV the “Myst”, named for the fact the only emission from a hydrogen fuel cell vehicle is water vapor. ...
+"RONN Motor Group, today announced the anticipated 2022 release of its new Hydrogen Fuel Cell SUV the 'Myst', named for the fact the only emission from a hydrogen fuel cell vehicle is water vapor. ...
 Engineered in the United States by a team of automotive industry experts"